smotslang/docs/README.md

     $number refers to the value stored at the memory address number.
 ## user input with @madeline
     @madeline prompts the user for input, and has the value of the number they input.
+## file input with @tas
+    @tas gets the nth byte of a file where n is the current memory value.
+    Example: climb crumble @tas C:\Users\Admin\Downloads\smotslang\examples\meow.txt stores the second byte of meow.txt to memory.
+## @recordcount
+    Like @tas but gets the number of bytes in a file

+# Comments
+    Denoted by wrapping the comment in --
+    Example: -- smots gaming --  (Including the spaces is important!)